FNNDSC/mi2b2/README.md

 The following are run from the checked out <tt>mi2b2</tt> directory.

-* Install grunt and gruntplugins listed at "devDependencies" in package.json:
+* Install grunt and gruntplugins packages that are needed for development and building.
+These are defined in <tt>package.json<tt>:

 ````
 npm install
 ````

-* Install dependencies listed in bower.json:
+* Now install the mi2b2 source dependencies listed in bower.json:

 ````
 bower install
 ````

-* Run grunt:
+* Run grunt to test and build the project:

 ````
 grunt